semantic-release/issue-parser/README.md

 #### actions

-Type: `Array<Object>`
+Type: `Object`

-List of issues and pull requests closed.<br>
+List of matching actions by type.<br>
-Each action has the following properties:
+Each type of action is an array of objects with the following properties:

 | Name   | Type     | Description                                                                           |
 |--------|----------|---------------------------------------------------------------------------------------|